-Every extension in a VirtualPBX can be designated as a “Live Extension” or a “Mail-Only Extension”.
+Every extension in a VirtualPBX system can be designated as a “Live Extension” or a “Mail-Only Extension”.

-A live extension is one that connects callers directly to your employees.
-Calls come into your main number, the caller selects the extension or department that is needed, and a call is placed to the phone number of the employee that owns the live extension.
-Once we get the employee on the line, we connect the caller and the two parties can talk.
-Live extensions can employ follow-me calling to make sure the extension owner is reached no matter where he or she might be.
+The live extension option connects callers directly to your employees.
+Calls come into your main number, the caller selects the extension or department that is needed, and the call is placed to the employee who owns the live extension.
+Live extensions can employ follow-me calling to make sure the extension owner is reached no matter where they may be.

-Mail-only extensions just go to voicemail boxes where the caller can hear recorded messages and/or leave a message for your company.
-For example, you can set up a mail-only extension to play a message that gives callers office hours or driving directions.
+The mail-only extension option sends calls to voicemail boxes where the caller can hear recorded messages and/or leave a message for your company.
+For example, you might set up a mail-only extension to play office hours or driving directions.
 Or you can make your operator extension a mailbox that just takes voicemail messages rather than going to a live extension.

 Because VirtualPBX is a hosted service, there is not a lot of complex management for you to do.
 You will, however, want to configure the system to meet your specific needs.

 To help make system configuration easy, we provide a graphical, web-based tool, accessible from any web browser.
-Administrators are granted complete access to oversee, change, and monitor all system functions.
+Administrators are granted complete access to oversee, change, and monitor all system configuration and management.
 Our broad range of features gives you the flexibility to set the system up to meet your specific business needs.

 Configuration and management of individual extensions is done by the extension owners.
 It’s easy to do on the web and over the phone, and it takes away from the administrative load of operations managers.
 Individual employees have access to their own areas, allowing them to check messages, log in and out of ACD queues, and control personal configuration.

-Most small businesses buy at least three different phone switches over their first five years in business, in order to keep up with their changing needs.
+Most small businesses buy at least three different phone switches over their first five years in business to keep up with their changing needs.
 The expenses to install, maintain, and even learn all this different equipment can be enormous.
-You’ll never have to take this route with VirtualPBX, because we can scale our pbx service to meet your needs as you grow.
+You’ll never have to take this route with VirtualPBX, because we can scale our PBX service to meet your needs as you grow.

-You can find out what’s happening with your phone system at any time through our web-based tools.
-Check on call activity, callers waiting, employee phone activity, and more—all in real time.
-Don’t wait to find out what you need to know to improve your service to customers, find out now.
+You can find out what’s happening with your phone system at any time through our web-based real time monitoring tools.
+Check on call activity, callers waiting, employee phone activity, and more.
+Don’t wait to find out what you need to know to improve your service to customers, find out now with real time monitoring.

-While having a single incoming business number gives your business a unified presence, sometimes it can be very useful to have multiple incoming business numbers.
+While a single incoming phone number gives your business a unified presence, it can be very useful to have multiple incoming business numbers.
 In fact, every VirtualPBX plan can have an unlimited amount of phone numbers as part of the system.

 Multiple numbers can be used in many ways.
-Suppose, for example, you want to use one group of employees to answer phone calls for several different business identities.
+Suppose you want to use one group of employees to answer phone calls for several different business identities.
 VirtualPBX can answer calls with different greetings on each incoming line and then route the calls to those employees.
 A preview announcement indicates which business identity was called, so the employee can answer correctly.

 Another popular use for multiple numbers is to track response to marketing campaigns.
 Each advertisement or other marketing activity can include a different telephone number for prospects to get more information.
 Tracking the incoming activity on each phone number gives a real-time indication of which marketing activity is generating the most calls.

 Many companies find that they need to add more phone lines to keep their system from ringing busy when call traffic is high.
-Calls placed to your business through VirtualPBX are answered by our phone system, where we have thousands of lines that never ring busy.
-With our service you only need to pay for one phone for each employee, and it can be a land-line phone, a cell phone, or a home phone for telecommuters.
+Calls placed to your business through VirtualPBX are answered by our phone system, where we have thousands of lines that never ring busy – this means no busy signals ever again for customers.
+With our service, you only need to pay for one phone for each employee – even a land-line phone, cell phone, or home phone for telecommuters.
 If all of your employees are already taking calls, we can place new calls into an ACD (automatic call distribution) queue to wait for the next available employee.
 Your customers never need to hear a busy signal again!

 Phone system downtime costs you money and productivity.
 If your PBX can’t route calls to you, your clients can’t get through to place orders or request support.
 Sometimes you’ll just lose an order, but sometimes you’ll lose customers permanently.
 Many cheap phone systems (both hardware and hosted) are built with little or no plan for fault tolerance.
-If any component of the system fails, you’re out of business.
-Customers get busy signals or dead lines when they try to contact you.
+If any component of the system fails, customers get busy signals or dead lines when they contact you.
 The VirtualPBX system incorporates “n+1″ redundancy with automatic failover throughout the system to assure minimum downtime.
 When we have a component failure, that part of the system is automatically isolated and removed from use, and calls are instantly rolled over to working equipment.
 We have demonstrated over 99.999% (five 9’s) system reliability for years.